aftershootco/AfterShoot/CoverLetter.md

 AfterShoot is a camera app that aims to be a second pair of eyes that analyses all the pictures in real-time as you take them.

 It filters out the potentially bad shots and recommends improvements that can be made to them.

-It&#39;s recommendation engine has been trained on pictures captured by a variety of sources ranging from professionals to hobbyist photographers and various photography techniques like **Rule of Thirds, Rule of Depth** and the **Golden Ratio** to identify an aesthetically pleasing image from a bad one.
+The recommendation engine has been trained on pictures captured by a variety of sources ranging from professionals to hobbyist photographers and various photography techniques like **Rule of Thirds, Rule of Depth** and the **Golden Ratio** to identify an aesthetically pleasing image from a bad one.

 Aftershoot can also scan the photos in your gallery to help clear the clutter and help you manage your storage efficiently.